timosur/localmind/README.md

 npm start
 ```

-# Important
+## Important

-urrently only works with Azure Cognitive Services.
+Currently only works with Azure OpenAI Service.

-# Building

-PyInstaller is tested against Windows, MacOS X, and Linux.
-However, it is not a cross-compiler; to make a Windows app you run PyInstaller on Windows, and to make a Linux app you run it on Linux, etc.